cypress-io/cypress/cypress/v1.0/documentation/1-Commands/22-fixture.md

 ## Validation

 Cypress will automatically validate your fixtures.
 If your `.json`, `.js`, or `.coffee` files contain syntax errors, they will automatically be shown in the Command Log.

 ***

 ## Formatting

 Cypress automatically formats your fixture files.
-That means you can paste in a single line of `json` and the next time Cypress serves this fixture, it will format / indent the `json` which makes it easier to read and debug.
+That means you can paste in a single line of `json` and the next time Cypress serves this fixture, it will format / indent the `json`, which makes it easier to read and debug.

 ***